FPtje/gmcl_midi/Compiling.md

     - Add the following to `Linker -> Input -> Additional dependencies`: `winmm.lib`

 Not doing this will cause the module to compile just fine, but it won't find any midi devices!

+For Linux and OSX you need to do similar things.
+See https://www.music.mcgill.ca/~gary/rtmidi/